Comment on "Scrutinizing pion-pion scattering in light of recent lattice phase shifts"

+We comment on a paper \cite{ARXIV220203124}, hereafter referred to as I, concerning a two-pole description of $S$-wave ($IJ=00$) pion-pion phase shifts as determined in the lattice calculation \cite{PRL118p022002} of the Hadron Spectrum Collaboration (HSC) for a hypothetical pion mass of 391~MeV.
+The authors of Ref.~\cite{ARXIV220203124} use dispersive $S$-matrix techniques with crossing-symmetry constraints to model and simultaneosly fit $\pi\pi$ phases in the channels $IJ=00,20,11$ and for two different pion masses (391 and 236~MeV) as computed in Ref.~\cite{PRL118p022002}, henceforth called II, and other papers by the HSC.

+Here we focus on the conclusion in I that the $S$-wave $\pi\pi$ phase shifts mentioned above favor an $S$-matrix description in terms of both a bound-state (BS) and a relatively nearby virtual-state (VS) pole, instead of only a BS pole as reported in II.
+In the following we shall argue why the analysis of this particular case in I is unreliable.
+The main reason is the neglect of the $IJ=00$ $K\bar{K}$ channel, which inevitably couples to the $IJ=00$ $\pi\pi$ system and affects the $\sigma$ resonance.
+In II both $\pi\pi$ and $K\bar{K}$ two-meson interpolating fields were included, besides the single-meson operators $u\bar{u}\!+\!d\bar{d}$ and $s\bar{s}$.
+Note that the inclusion of $s\bar{s}$ interpolators is crucial to describe the $f_0(980)$ resonance and the sudden jump of the $S$-wave $\pi\pi$ phases through 180$^\circ$ in the real situation with the actual pion mass.
+Therefore, the analysis carried out in I is not based on the same degrees of freedom as in the lattice simulation of II.

-We comment on the two-pole description of the $\sigma$ resonance in $S$-wave $\pi\pi$ scattering as modelled in Ref.~\cite{ARXIV220203124}, in contrast to the one-pole extraction from the lattice simulation in Ref.~\cite{PRL118p022002}.
-In Ref.~\cite{ZPC30p615} the dynamically generated pole for the $\sigma$ resonance on the second Riemann sheet is actually accompanied by 4095 other poles, one on each of the other Riemann sheets, owing to a total of twelve included meson-meson channels, all coupling to the two bare $^{3\!}P_0$ $u\bar{u}$/$d\bar{d}$ and $s\bar{s}$ channels for the coupled $f_0(500)$-$f_0(980)$ system.
-Near the $\sigma$ resonance the $\pi\pi$ scattering amplitude of Ref.~\cite{ZPC30p615} is well described by the dynamically generated pole.
-In the lattice simulation of Ref.~\cite{PRL118p022002}, with $m_\pi=391$~MeV, this corresponds to the pole of a weakly bound state.
-All the other poles are too far away from the physical region to be very relevant.
-A simple yet unitary toy model in Ref.~\cite{APPB50p1911} qualitatively shows the contribution of more distant poles to the total amplitude.
+So let us first consider the physical $S$-wave $\pi\pi$ phase shifts and their description in the coupled-channel and fully unitary quark-meson model of Ref.~\cite{ZPC30p615}.
+In this paper, the dynamically generated resonance pole of the $\sigma$ on the second Riemann sheet was actually accompanied by 4095 other poles, i.e., one on each of the other Riemann sheets, owing to a total of twelve included meson-meson channels.
+Such a large number of two-meson channels was taken into account \cite{ZPC30p615} in order to be able to predict $S$-wave $\pi\pi$ phases up to 1.3~GeV, as well as an additional and also complete scalar-meson nonet in the energy region 1.3--1.5~GeV.
+Nevertheless, all these channels couple to the two bare $^{3\!}P_0$ $u\bar{u}\!+\!d\bar{d}$ and $s\bar{s}$ channels for the coupled $f_0(500)$-$f_0(980)$ system.
+Near the $\sigma$ resonance, the $\pi\pi$ scattering amplitude is well-described \cite{ZPC30p615} by the dynamically generated pole.
+In the lattice simulation of II, with $m_\pi=391$~MeV, this corresponds to the pole of a weakly bound state.
+All the other poles are too far away from the physical region to be very relevant there.
+A simple yet fully unitary toy model in Ref.~\cite{APPB50p1911} qualitatively shows the contribution of more distant poles to the total amplitude.